aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreIdentityCompromise.md

 3. **Hunt token-vending anomalies.** Spikes in `GetWorkloadAccessToken*`, `GetResourceOauth2Token`, or `GetResourceApiKey` volume, unexpected source IPs, or calls against credential providers the principal does not normally use indicate a compromised credential harvesting secondary credentials from the Token Vault.
 Treat unusual `GetResourceOauth2Token` / `GetResourceApiKey` volume as evidence that external services may already be compromised through tokens vended before you discovered the incident.

 4. **Analyze Cognito authentication.** A stolen JWT replay shows as `REFRESH_TOKEN_AUTH` calls with no preceding `InitiateAuth`.
-A machine-client secret compromise shows as a high-rate `InitiateAuth` / `RespondToAuthChallenge` pair (client-credentials flow) against a single confidential App Client.
-Credential stuffing shows as many `InitiateAuth` calls returning `UserNotFoundException` / `NotAuthorizedException` across many usernames from one IP.
+Credential stuffing shows as many `InitiateAuth` calls returning `UserNotFoundException` / `NotAuthorizedException` across many usernames from one IP. **Machine-client (M2M) secret compromise does not appear in `cognito-idp` CloudTrail at all** — the OAuth2 `client_credentials` grant is served by the hosted-domain `/oauth2/token` endpoint, not the `InitiateAuth` / `RespondToAuthChallenge` API (`CLIENT_CREDENTIALS` is not a valid `InitiateAuth` AuthFlow).
+Detect M2M-secret abuse from the ALB/CloudFront/WAF access logs for the `/oauth2/token` path (request-rate spike against one confidential App Client) and from downstream Gateway/Runtime data events keyed on the JWT `client_id`/`sub`, not from Cognito API events.
 Also pull `ForgotPassword`, `ConfirmForgotPassword`, `AdminSetUserPassword`, `SignUp`, `ConfirmSignUp`, `AdminRespondToAuthChallenge`, `AdminAddUserToGroup`, `CreateUserPoolClient`, and `UpdateUserPoolClient` during the window — each is a distinct persistence mechanism that survives JWT revocation and global sign-out (Appendix A queries).

 5. **Review GuardDuty IAM findings** for the suspect principal — `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.OutsideAWS`, `CredentialAccess:IAMUser/AnomalousBehavior`, `Discovery:IAMUser/AnomalousBehavior`, or `Impact:IAMUser/AnomalousBehavior` frequently correlate with AgentCore credential compromise.
 Filter by resource ARNs containing `bedrock-agentcore` or by the suspect principal ARN.